clarete/muttrc/README.md

 This conf is split into small files to make it easy to maintain things.
-This setup also support multiple accounts and the basic setup can be found in the `inc` directory and the account setup can be found in the `inc/accounts` directory.
+This setup also support multiple accounts and the basic setup can be found in the `inc` directory and the account setup can be found in the `accounts` directory.
 Each account must have an entry point file, so you can `mutt -F <file>` to load one or another account, or just create shell aliases for each account, if you want.